Sshahryar/Early-Java-Programs-/README.md

 ![image](https://github.com/Sshahryar/Early-Java-Programs-/assets/123003299/b92e0ac7-3aaf-48d2-9a59-d2569bb43bc8)

 When entering a negative radii in CircleCirc2.java you will get the error message: Negative radii are illegal.
-Contrary to CircleCirc.java.
+Contrary to CircleCirc.java